Blog

 The current system is not a general intelligence that understands all of JMP from first principles.

-What it already does reasonably well:
+What it already does:

-• retrieve source-backed material
+• retrieve source-backed material via vector similarity

-• synthesize documentation-backed answers
+• synthesize documentation-backed answers with GPT-4o

-• surface provenance clearly
+• surface provenance clearly in every response

 What is still emerging: